-- the right to access the personal information that we hold about you
+The right to access the personal information that we hold about you

-- the right to ask us to correct any inaccurate personal information we hold about you
+The right to ask us to correct any inaccurate personal information we hold about you

-- the right to ask us to erase any information we hold about you, although this will only apply in certain situations due to us processing your data on the basis of ‘legitimate interests’
+The right to ask us to erase any information we hold about you, although this will only apply in certain situations due to us processing your data on the basis of ‘legitimate interests’

-- the right to restrict our processing of the personal information we hold about you.This will only apply in situations such as:
+The right to restrict our processing of the personal information we hold about you.This will only apply in situations such as:

 o you are disputing the accuracy of the information we hold

 o where we no longer need to use the information but it is needed for legal claims

-- the right to receive personal information, which you have provided to us, in a structured commonly used and readable format
+The right to receive personal information, which you have provided to us, in a structured commonly used and readable format.

 What we do with your information

 First and foremost, your information will be used to provide you with advice.
-This also includes us sharing anonymised statistical data that we can use for research purposes to show the value and impact of our service to funders and others who are interested in our work, such as external auditors who want to make sure we are giving you high quality advice.
+In addition we share anonymised statistical data that we can use for research purposes to show the value and impact of our 3 service to funders and others who are interested in our work, such as external auditors who want to make sure we are giving you high quality advice.
 We may also use it to refer you to any specialist services out with SACAB.
-A record of your case will be kept on our secure electronic case management system and when necessary and relevant paper documentation will be kept in a case file in secure storage.
+A record of your case will be kept on our secure electronic case management system hosted by CAS and when necessary relevant paper documentation will be kept in a case file in secure storage.
 Employees of CAS or other Citizens Advice Bureaux in Scotland may access your case record, where necessary, in order to provide advice seamlessly across the Scottish network of Citizens Advice Bureaux.
 Some of our services are also subject to external audit by the Scottish Legal Aid Board (SLAB).
 They check that we are providing you with the highest quality of service and are allowed to access your information (if randomly selected) under the legal basis of ‘public task’.

 How we handle your personal information depends on how you interact with us.

 If you get advice from a debt adviser

 If you have a Pension Wise appointment

-- If you want to make a complaint about our service
+If you want to make a complaint about our service

 If you have been contacted to help with research, campaigns or news If you use our website